reveliant/IRM/content/EN/3-UnixLinuxIntrusionDetection/2-identification.md

 Use `# ip link` to detect the `PROMISC` flag.
 Prefer this method to ifconfig, since ifconfig does not work on all kernels.

-- Look for unusual port activity: `# netstat –nap` and `# lsof –i` to get more information about processes listening to ports.
+- Look for unusual port activity: `# netstat -nap` and `# lsof -i` to get more information about processes listening to ports.

 - Look for unusual MAC entries in your LAN: